Hammad214508/Whale-Alert/README.md

 print(requests.get(url).json())
 ```

 This script calls the getUpdates function, which kinda checks for new messages.
-We can find our chat ID from the returned JSON (the one in red)
+You can find your chat ID from the returned JSON.

 Note: if you don’t send your Telegram bot a message, your results might be empty.
-- Copy and paste the chat ID into the script

 ## Running the script

-- Replace the `TOKEN` and `chat_id` variables with your values gotten in the bot setup take
+- Replace the `TOKEN` and `chat_id` variables with your values gotten in the bot setup stage.
 - Specify which bitcoin address you want to listen to in the `whale_address`
-- Use `time_delay` to decide how often to check for an update (Note: notification will only be sent if there was a new block added)
+- Use `time_delay` to decide how often to check for an update in seconds (Note: notification will only be sent if there was a new block added)

 ## TODO
 - Turn this into a web application to make the user-experience better and make the script available to non-tech users.